 The liminal nature deals with transition, transformation and transcendence.
 This is the more subtle aspect and the power of the work rests in that it can only be realised in the process of actual being and doing.
 “Bbeyond” has the potential to become a directional force towards a lived philosophy of being, that continues long after the framing of any specific performance has ended, becoming the real transitioning and transforming energy in the life consciousness of the practitioner, to literally ‘be beyond’.

-Brian Connolly + Siobhán Mullen (Co-Chair), Rainer Pagel, Alastair MacLennan, Elvira Santamaría Torres, Sinéad Bhreathnach-Cashell, Jayne Cherry, Cherie Driver, El Putnam, Zara Lyness and Teresa McCormick
+Brian Connolly + Siobhán Mullen (Co-Chairs), Rainer Pagel, Alastair MacLennan, Elvira Santamaría Torres, Sinéad Bhreathnach-Cashell, Jayne Cherry, Cherie Driver, El Putnam, Zara Lyness and Teresa McCormick